-All Hamline community members are strongly encouraged to provide information regarding any incident of sexual harassment to the Title IX Coordinator or others deemed official of the
+All Hamline community members are strongly encouraged to provide information regarding any incident of sexual harassment to the Title IX Coordinator or others deemed official of the complaint who have authority to institute corrective measures on behalf of the complainant.
+At Hamline those with authority are:

-Title IX Coordinator/ Dean of Students, Patti Kersten

-Available 24 hours a day.

-Direct Number: 651-523-2948
+Title IX Coordinator/ Dean of Students, Patti Kersten Available 24 hours a day.
+Direct Number: 651-523-2948 Office: 651-523-2421 pkersteno1@hamline.edu

-Office: 651-523-2421